just-Ro/CoupBots/README.md

 Each instance must run on a separate terminal, but not necessarily on the same machine.
 As long as the connection address and port matches the **Server**, **Clients** can connect from different machines.

 ## Bot implementation
-To implement a bot, you must edit or duplicate the `CoupBot` class and implement the `receive()` method.
+To implement a bot, you must edit or duplicate the `CoupBot` class and implement the `choose_message()` method.
 This class must be inside the `src/client/bots.py` file.
 If you choose to duplicate the `CoupBot` class once or more (perhaps to test different bots yourself), remember to import and change the class used by `run_bot.py` to run your desired bot.
 If you don't do this, the `CoupBot` class will be used by default.

-The `receive()` method will be called whenever the bot receives a new message.
-Here, the bot can update its state/knowledge with the information from the message and *may or may not* put a reply message on its checkout queue to send to the **Root**, depending on the received message.
+The `choose_message()` method will be called after the bot receives a new message and generates all possible replies for it.
+Here, the bot can choose a reply from `self.possible_messages` and put it into `self.msg`.

 ## Message Protocol
 The messages exchanged between the **Root** and the **Clients** are strings with a specific format.

-Some messages start with `command|ID1` where `ID1` is the origin **Client** ID which is a number automatically assigned by the **Server** when first connecting.
+Some messages start with `command ID1` where `ID1` is the origin **Client** ID which is a number automatically assigned by the **Server** when first connecting.
 Messages without any ID are reserved for private communication between the **Root** and each **Client**, which means that these messages will never be broadcasted from one **Client** to another.

 Below is the full list of the accepted Protocol messages.